FluxAugur/git-hooks/README.md

     $ git hooks -d db-import

 This will make git hooks search in the hooks folders a hook with name 'db-import' and disable it ( this means simply a chmod -x on the file ).
+Now this is wath you get:

+    $ git hooks list
+    Git hooks ARE installed in this repository.

+    Listing User, Project, and Global hooks:
+    ---
+    /home/$USER/.git_hooks:

+    /home/$USER/code/git/project/.githooks:
+      D post-checkout/db-import - Import the database linked to the specified branch E  post-commit/db-dump - Dump the database after each commit

 You can also disable ALL HOOKS with a single command: